nancysunnieli/bootleg-ebay/README.md

 # Important Notes

-TODO: Write some important notes here.
-For example, one important note is we can only auction one item at a time.
+- Our system only allows for one auction to take place for each item at a given time